nextcloud/docker/README.md

 The `--pull` option tells docker to look for new versions of the base image.
 The build instructions inside your `Dockerfile` are run on top of the new image.

 # Migrating an existing installation
-You're already using nextcloud and want to switch to docker?
+You're already using Nextcloud and want to switch to docker?
 Great!
 Here are some things to look out for:

-* Define your whole nextcloud infrastructure in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
+* Define your whole Nextcloud infrastructure in a `docker-compose` file and run it with `docker-compose up -d` to get the base installation, volumes and database.
 Work from there.
 * Restoring your database from a mysqldump (nextcloud\_db\_1 is the name of your db container; typically [folder name of the compose file]\_db\_1 -> if your compose file is in the folder nextcloud then it is nextcloud\_db\_1)
 ```console
 docker cp ./database.dmp nextcloud_db_1:/dmp